 In 2013, McKinsey proclaimed marketers as the rightful owners of the corporate growth agenda.
 In an economy where “grow fast or die slow” is the business mantra, growing revenue is the highest corporate priority.
 So, why is marketing in charge?
-Because in the SaaS industry, marketers now have access to more and better data than anyone else in the company to guide, manage, and accelerate revenue growth.
+Because in the SaaS industry, online business marketing allows access to more and better data than anyone else in the company to guide, manage, and accelerate revenue growth.

 In the SaaS 1.0 days, growth strategies often boiled down to simple directives like, “Hire more sales reps!”
 That’s obviously not effective since the average B2B buyer today gets more than halfway through to a purchase decision before ever engaging with a sales rep. Under the old model, reps were largely responsible for their own pipelines while marketing managed branding and launched new products.
-As the SaaS model took hold in the enterprise, however, old-school marketing management has yielded increasingly dismal pipeline metrics.
+As the SaaS model took hold in the enterprise, however, old-school marketing management has yielded increasingly dismal pipeline metrics and data driven marketing.

 THE MARKETER’S “NUMERATOR PROBLEM”